qbrc-cnap/cnap/docs/workflows.md

 Previously, we briefly described that the `handler` key pointed at a Python file that performed some data transformations to map the GUI inputs to the WDL inputs.
 To aid with understanding, we present a concrete example below.

 For our toy example, the client would select files to analyze, among the other inputs.
 Upon clicking "analyze", a JSON payload is POSTed to the backend where the workflow is prepared and initiated.
-In this case, the front-end happens to return a list of integers, which correspond to primary keys for file resources tracked in our database.
+In this case, the file-chooser happens to return a list of integers, which correspond to primary keys for file resources tracked in our database.
 The WDL workflow, on the other hand, is expecting filepaths; if we are operating on GCP, these paths can be in Google storage buckets, e.g. `gs://<bucket>/<object name>`.
 It is the job of the "handler" to perform this tranformation.

 We require that the Python file (`input_mapping.py`) contain a function named `map_inputs` with the following signature:
 ```
-def map_inputs(user, unmapped_data, id_list):
+def map_inputs(user, frontend_data, data_name, id_list):
     ...do stuff...
 ```
 Here, `user` is a Django User model (or derived subclass).
 This allows us to perform checks that are dependent on the user (e.g. checking that they "own" the files).

-The second argument `unmapped_data` is the "raw" data POSTed to the backend.
-Note that it's not ALL the data from the front-end (i.e. it does not include the genome choice), but only the data corresponding to this input element.
-In our case, it's simply a list of integers.
+The second argument `frontend_data` is the "raw" data POSTed to the backend.
+Note that it is ALL the data from the front-end, which allows us to perform logic for one input element based on the value of other input elements.

+The third element is a string, and is the "name" of the data that originates from this particular UI element.
+The data POSTed to the backend is a JSON object, and each UI element generates some data; we need this key to address the data in question.
+In our case, `data_name = "input_files"`, which is taken from the `target.name` element in the `gui.json` snippet above.
+The data itself is simply a list of integers representing primary keys.

 Finally, `id_list` is the list of WDL inputs, taken from the `target_ids` field.
 In our example, it is `["ExomeWorkflow.normalSamples", "ExomeWorkflow.tumorSamples"]`.

-It is the job of the handler to transform the front-end data (a list of primary keys) into lists of filepaths and appropriately "fill-in" the WDL variables `ExomeWorkflow.normalSamples` and `ExomeWorkflow.tumorSamples`.
+It is the job of the handler function to transform the front-end data (a list of primary keys) into lists of filepaths and appropriately "fill-in" the WDL variables `ExomeWorkflow.normalSamples` and `ExomeWorkflow.tumorSamples`.

 The data returned by the handler function should be a dictionary that can be directly used to fill-in a portion of the WDL input file.
 That is, a JSON-representation of the dictionary should exactly match the formatting expected by WDL/Cromwell.